tryin2bdeveloper/Devops_Group5/usecases/usecase-20.md

 Primary task.

 ## Preconditions
-Access to an up-to-date database with the world's data information for all necessary data.
+Access to contain of the database with the world's data information for all necessary data.

 ## Success End Condition
 A report is available for analysis showing the population of people living in cities and those not living in cities.